SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 The properties are already in detail explained in the step-by-step scaffolding of a [micro frontend](#2-differences-in-approach-to-creating-custom-widgets).
 However, there are some more properties that might be from interest for creating a meaningful plugin or blueprint:

  - `c8y.application.noAppSwitcher`: This should always be set to `true`, as you don't want to show a blueprint or a plugin in the app-switcher (UI component in the upper right corner, to switch between your installed applications)
  - `version`: This is the version that is used and displayed to the end-user.
 This version will be pinned if a plugin is installed and you cannot upload the same version twice.
-Therefore you should use some versioning schema like semver or similar.
+You should use semver to allow the platform to verify the version correctly.
  - `description`: This is the first sentence the user will read about you application: Describe your application in one sentence to encourage the user to open the detail view.
  - `keywords`: Can be used to furthermore classify your application.
  - `author`: Informs the user who created the plugin/blueprint.